A Security Curriculum

 SOC threat analyst

 SOC means Security Operations Center.
 This is a wagie working shifts for a 24/7 (usually remotely) enterprise tier threat response contractor who is paid to analyze system logs (almost always Windows OS logs) and analyze network traffic to spot problems.
-They have some kind of monitoring tools and you primarily extract and filter data with OSquery and do 'threat intelligence'.
+You primarily extract and filter data with OSquery and do 'threat intelligence'.
 The curriculum we are already doing is more than enough to get into this or find some kind of learning path for SOC Levels 1 and 2 but these almost always cost money.
 This is the only free course (edx) I could find.
 This one is the cheapest I could find it appears to be some subscription model of $14/m or you could simply use their syllabus to look up everything yourself like OSquery, Wirehark, Snort, MITRE etc. Most people get into this via the military or were former system admins or pay for certs.

 To find SOCs search for security operations center jobs or try Sophos or NCC Group (Netherlands or Philippines) these companies have to hire local citizens and can't outsource because of security clearances.
 I imagine these outfits exist so gov contractors and giant medical companies can satisfy some kind of insurance compliance or lawsuit protection from any breaches/leaked data.
 If you get in here you want to move up to running the place because they pay for all your silly certs and because every tech company will hire you as a Chief Information Security Officer (CISO) should you leave SOC work.
 Outside of finance and pharma/medical the CISO is usually given next to no budget and no authority you get paid a lot of money to sit on the executive board while answering emails and making presentations it's a ceremonial job almost where you hire the same SOC you used to work for and then play golf or whatever CISO's do all day.